 - Build America, Buy America Act (BABA) - Secure and Trusted Communications Networks Act - Clean Air Act - Federal Water Pollution Control Act - West Virginia Division of Highways (DOH) General Guidelines for Fiber Optic Permitting in the ROW - Dig Once Policy Underground installations in the WV DOH right of way are subject to the State Dig Once Policy (W. Va.
-Code § 17-2E-5) unless they qualify for an exception in that policy.
+Code § 17-2E-5) unless they qualify for an exception in that policy. - WV State Historic Preservation (SHPO) consultation requirements (to determine National Historic Preservation Act (NHPA) Section 106 applicability)

-Furthermore, applicants must certify that they agree to refrain from undertaking any construction activities until the applicant or its contractors/subcontractors have submitted all applicable permits and clearances to WVDED for the ensuing stage of deployment.
-For instance, before WVDED provides a subgrantee with the notice to proceed with construction, discussed in Section 7.3 the subgrantee must submit and receive approval from WVDED on all permits and clearances required for construction.
+Furthermore, applicants must certify that they agree to refrain from undertaking any construction activities until the applicant or its contractors/subcontractors have submitted all applicable permits and clearances to WVDED.
+For instance, before WVDED provides a subgrantee with the notice to proceed with construction, discussed in Section 7.3, the subgrantee must submit and receive approval from WVDED on all permits and clearances required for construction.